 - Provide a copy of a legal change of name document, or

 - An adoption order indicating your new name,

 - Marriage certificate or divorce judgment

-- If residing outside Canada, a legal change of name document issued by the responsible government authority in your country of residence.
-The document should in French or English.
+- If residing outside Canada, a legal change of name document is issued by the responsible government authority in your country of residence.
+The document should be in French or English.